saghonfly/SimpleEspNowConnection/README.md

 ## Features

-- In theory, infinite number of clients can be used
+- In theory, infinite number of clients can be used to communicate with one server

 ## Licence